Cray-HPE/docs-csm/troubleshooting/known_issues/ceph_osd_latency.md

  pgs degraded
 ```

-Once the script is complete, `ceph osd perf` should no longer report higher sustained latency numbers.
+Once the script is complete, `ceph osd perf` should no longer report higher sustained latency numbers and settings should be in place to prevent future latency.